Self-Gravitating Static Non-Critical Black Holes in 4$D$ Einstein-Klein-Gordon System with Nonminimal Derivative

 \section{Abstract}

-We study static black holes of four dimensional gravitational model with nonminimal derivative coupling and a scalar potential turned on.
+We study static non-critical hairy black holes of four dimensional gravitational model with nonminimal derivative coupling and a scalar potential turned on.
 By taking an ansatz, namely, the first derivative of the scalar field is proportional to square root of a metric function, we reduce the Einstein field equation and the scalar field equation of motions into a single highly nonlinear differential equation.
-We show that near boundaries the solution is not the critical point of the scalar potential and the effective geometry becomes a space of constant scalar curvature.
+This setup implies that the hair is secondary-like since the scalar charge-like depends on the non-constant mass-like quantity in the asymptotic limit.
+Then, we show that near boundaries the solution is not the critical point of the scalar potential and the effective geometries become spaces of constant scalar curvature.